ArchipelagoMW/Archipelago/README.md

 This is a variation of vt26 that aims to strike a balance between the overworld heavy vt25 and the dungeon heavy vt26 algorithm.
 It does this by reshuffling the remaining locations after placing dungeon items.

-### VT26 (Default)
+### VT26
 Items and locations are shuffled like in VT25, and dungeon items are now placed using the same algorithm.
-When gannon is not shuffled it includes a slight deliberate bias against having too many desireable items in Ganon's Tower to help counterbalance the sheer number of chests in that single location.
+When Ganon is not shuffled it includes a slight deliberate bias against having too many desireable items in Ganon's Tower to help counterbalance the sheer number of chests in that single location.